List of Fullmetal Alchemist characters: Pride

 The Elric brothers and their allies battle Pride several times, beginning on the eve of the Promised Day.
-Edward destroys Pride's body in battle, reducing him to his true form: a minuscule, fetus-like creature.
+After a weakened Pride tries to hijack Ed's body in a last ditch attempt to survive that fails because of Kimblee's soul stopping him, Edward destroys Pride's body in battle, reducing him to his true form: a minuscule, defenseless fetus-like creature.
 After the battle with Father ends, the now powerless Pride is brought to his adoptive mother and raised all over again.
 Two years later, Selim is shown to have grown into a much more compassionate young child.

 In the first anime adaptation, Pride represents the true identity of King Bradley, while Selim is a normal human child who briefly appears at the end of the series, arriving at the fight between Bradley and Roy Mustang with the homunculus' original human skull.
-Bradley is weakened by its presence, spitefully strangling Selim to death before he subsequently dies at the hands of Mustang's flames.
-It is this incarnation of both Bradley and Pride that is darker and more tyrannical, without any sympathetic qualities that their manga counterparts possess.
+Bradley is weakened by its presence, but manages to spitefully strangle Selim to death before he is subsequently burned to death by Mustang.

 In the first anime, Makoto Tsumura voices Selim in the Japanese version, and Zarah Little in the English dub.
 His voice in the second series is provided by Yūko Sanpei in Japanese, and by Brittney Karbowski in English.
 In the live-action film trilogy adaptation, he is portrayed by Kokoro Terada.